gsiems/DataDict/README.md

 The password for connecting to the database.
 For databases that require a login.

+#### database_comment

+Not required.
+Allows specifying a database comment for database engines that do not support database comments.
+If a database does support database comments and a database_comment is specified in the configuration then the configuration comment is used.

 #### target_dir

 Not required.
 The base directory to write the data dictionary to.